Skip to content

 Floors* 0.757 1.321004 7.500661

-Note also that these figures are the requirements for the complete assembly.
+These figures are the requirements for the complete assembly.
 In a standard stud-and-cavity wall, the "thermal bridging" effect of the studs must be taken into account.
-For example, in a typical 2x6 wall, one can insert R22 insulation in the cavities, but the studs themselves only provide R 5.5 for the 1.5 inches of space each occupies, so the wall itself will be less than R22 overall**.
+For example, in a typical 2x6 wall, one can insert R22 insulation in the cavities, but the studs themselves only provide R 5.5 for the 1.5 inches of space each occupies, so the wall itself will be less than R22 overall.

 Insulation and renovations: